ksell8/geometry/README.md

 I am creating it in order to review and Geometry for the MTEL!

 Tools are based on Qt Community Edition.
 For this reason, the project is licensed under the LGPL.

+I'm also interested in learning Lean for teaching proofwriting.